ameeratgithub/rslox/docs/variables.md

 Since '22' is a constant, and is a number, compiler will treat `age` as a number.
 Sometimes compiler doesn't know about data type of a variable, it will be resolved at runtime.
 You can learn more about this in functions.

 ### Naming variables
 A variable name should only be started with either underscore, or a valid english alphabet.
 You can use digits after an underscore or after a character.
 Naming convention for declaring variables and functions is camelCase, where first letter of first word is lower case, and first letter of each of subsequent words is upper case.
+Also, a keyword is can't be used as a variable name.

 Following are some examples of valid variable names: